Bounds on Amplitudes in Effective Theories with Massive Spinning Particles: Constructing On-Shell Vertices

 We could repeat the previous construction for higher spins, but actually calculating the general amplitude becomes difficult as the number of tensor structures increases.
 The general case for spins greater than 2 is beyond the scope of this paper, but we instead consider the simpler problem of finding all zero-derivative quartic contact structures.
 It also seems plausible that these suffice to determine a lower bound on the growth of the four-point amplitude.

 When constructing a local Lagrangian for massive higher-spin particles, it is necessary to introduce auxiliary fields to help enforce the required on-shell constraints \cite{Singh:1974qz}.
-These fields vanish on-shell, so an advantage of working directly with on-shell amplitudes is that we avoid having to introduce auxiliary fields.
+These fields vanish on shell, so an advantage of working directly with on-shell amplitudes is that we avoid having to introduce auxiliary fields.